mmatyas/pegasus-docs/docs/user-guide/meta-files.md

 ----|-------------|:----:
 `game` | Creates a new game with the value as title.
 The properties after this line will modify this game.
 This is a **required** field. | <span class="metaentry text" title="Text">T</span>
 `sort-by` | An alternate title that should be used for sorting.
 Can be useful when the title contains eg. roman numerals or special symbols. `sort_title` and `sort_name` are also accepted. | <span class="metaentry text" title="Text">T</span>
 `file`, `files` | The file or list of files (eg. disks) that belong to this game.
+Paths can be either absolute or relative to the metadata file.
 If there are multiple files, you'll be able to select which one to launch when you start the game. | <i title="List" class="metaentry fas fa-list-ul"></i>
 `developer`, `developers` | The developer or list of developers.
 This field can appear multiple times. | <i title="List" class="metaentry fas fa-list-ul"></i>
 `publisher`, `publishers` | The publisher or list of publishers.
 This field can appear multiple times. | <i title="List" class="metaentry fas fa-list-ul"></i>
 `genre`, `genres` | The genre or list of genres (for example *Action*, *Adventure*, etc.).
 This field can appear multiple times. | <i title="List" class="metaentry fas fa-list-ul"></i>